celltec/simple-ipc/readme.md

     print(worker.data)
 ```

 ## Example program

+#### Setup
-As part of the example a "program.c" file is included which can be compiled with ```gcc program.c -o program```, though a compiled executable for windows and linux are also included.
-It is a program that reads numbers from *stdin* and sends modified values back via *stdout*.
+As part of the example a "program.c" file is included which can be compiled with ```gcc program.c -o program```, though a compiled executable for windows and linux is included.
+On linux one extra step is required to execute this example.
+You have to give "program" the right to be executed with `chmod +x program`.
+Of course you also have to change the command in the "example.py" to `'./program'`.

+#### Explanation
+"program" reads numbers from *stdin* and sends modified values back via *stdout*.
 As it only accepts numbers, it will not respond to data that contains letters or other symbols.
 A ```'\n'``` (newline) at the end of the data is needed to function properly.
 The numbers are exemplary reduced to a range of 1 to 42 and the program will close when the input is 42.

-**Example code:**
+#### Example code
 ```python
 import ipc